ArthurZey/arthurzey.github.io/_pages/stubs/good-versus-evil.md

 * moral versus non-moral judgment
 * judgment versus condemnation
 * when it's appropriate
-  * judging things and ideas ("that is good or bad") versus judging people ("he/she/you is/are good or bad")
+  * judging things and ideas ("that is good or bad") versus judging people ("he/she/you is/are good or bad") versus judging behavior/results
+    * moral agency and mental disorders
+    * cognitive utility and practicality of judging people
   * judging in your own mind versus pronouncing judgment
 * good versus bad, to make any sense at all, as having to be by some standard (ie, causally related to achievement of some goal, whether long-term/fundamental, like happiness, or more immediate/superficial, like rowing a boat)
   * "is good/bad" versus "is good/bad _for_..."